nizarakbarm/Nginx-Wordpress-AWS-Provision/README.md

   - [EMAIL]: Email password for Wordpress
   - [GITHUB_TOKEN]: GITHUB_TOKEN needed for wp package install

+# Provision by Using GitHub Action

 If you want to provision ec2 and Nginx-Wordpress-PHP by using github action you can check my github action inside .github/workflows/ci-provision.yml.

+To use my workflow, there are some variables and secrets that need to be defined

+## Variable

+You need to define variable inside your repo settings > Secrets and variables > Actions > choose Variables tab > New repository variable.

+All the variable that will be created are:

+DOMAIN_NAME: Variable for domain name that will be used by script/main.sh

+DOMAIN_NAME_FOR_CF: Variable for root domain name that will be used by cloudflare provider in terraform

+SUBDOMAIN_NAME_FOR_CF: Variable for Sub domain name part that will be used by cloudflare provider in terraform

+TF_WORKSPACE: Variable to define TF_WORKSPACE

+TITLE: Title that will be used by script/main.sh

+## Secrets

+You need to define variable inside your repo settings > Secrets and variables > Actions > choose Secrets tab > New repository Secret.

+All the secrets that will be created are:

+CLOUDFLARE_TOKEN: secret for cloudflare token that will be used by terraform

+DB_NAME: secret for database name that will be used by script/main.sh for wordpress

+EMAIL: secret for email address that will be used by script/main.sh for wordpress

+PASSWORD: secret for password that will be used by script/main.sh for wordpress

+PORT_SSH: secret for ssh port that of ec2 that will be used for rsync inside workflow

+ROOT_PASSWORD: secret for root password database that will be used by script/main.sh

+S_KEY: secret for private key that will be used for ssh-agent inside workflow

+TF_API_TOKEN: secret for terraform api token that will be used by terraform cli inside workflow

+TF_CLOUD_ORGANIZATION: secret for terraform cloud organizatio that will be used by terraform cli inside workflow

+USERNAME: secret for username wordpress that will be used by script/main.sh

+USERNAME_DB: secret for USERNAME_DB that will be used by script/main.sh

+USERNAME_EC2: secret for USERNAME operating system of EC2 vm that will be used by workflow

+## Triggers of workflow

+To use this workflow you need to develop something inside develop branch then create pull request because my workflow using trigger on pull request.